 Off-balance sheet accounting for leases has been a subject of controversy since the late 1990s.
 In 2005, the SEC decided companies needed a new approach for reporting for leases.
 FASB and IASB set out to address it.
 In 2010, the Boards considered significant changes to the way companies report leased assets.

-They issued a proposal that moves all lease agreements (other than leases less than 12 months) onto the balance sheet.
+The Boards issued a proposal that moves all lease agreements - other than leases less than 12 months - onto the balance sheet.
 All leases will be considered “right-to-use” assets and a lease liability to make future payments.
 The new mandate gives potential investors a more accurate view of the company’s assets (right-to-use) and liabilities (lease payments and obligations).

 Leasing is an important source of finance to business.
-Therefore, it is important that lease accounting provides users of financial statements with a complete and understandable picture of an entity’s leasing activities.”
+Therefore, it's important lease accounting provides users of financial statements with a complete and understandable picture of an entity’s leasing activities.”

 -FASB Discussion Paper

-The Boards issued two exposure drafts, the first in 2010 and a second in 2013.
-Following the release of the drafts, the Boards undertook extensive outreach including fieldwork meetings where members of the Boards and staff visited financial statement preparers, both public and nonpublic, lessees and lessors.
+The Boards issued two exposure drafts, the first in 2010 and the second in 2013.
+Following the release of the drafts, the Boards undertook extensive outreach.
+They completed fieldwork meetings where members of the Boards and staff visited financial statement preparers, both public and nonpublic, lessees and lessors.

 After years of rumors of an imminent announcement, on January 26, 2017, the boards released the new standards - FASB ASC 842 and IFRS 16.

 For public companies, the new FASB mandate applies to financial statements for reporting periods after December 15, 2018.
 For private companies, the rules apply to reporting periods following December 15, 2019.